But, what is a subscription box?

 - Toy subscription boxes.
 Another industry that's built for subscription boxes is the toy industry.
 There are always more children being born, so toys are always needed.
 These boxes are often themed by age and offer developmental or educational toys on a monthly basis.
 It's a good place to start if you have a lot of subscription box ideas.
 Make sure to purchase the products from reputable subscription box suppliers, or your venture may be short-lived as the bar for these boxes is high.

 - Hand-made goods subscription boxes.
 Though much more niche than many others on the list, boxes featuring hand-made products are growing in popularity.
-They are great tools for small businesses to gain exposure to their lovingly crafted goods.
+They are great tools for small businesses to gain exposure within their niche market to their lovingly crafted goods.
 If you're a creator or artist with some good eCommerce business ideas, you can make good money here.

 Different Subscription Boxes